gis-ops/tutorials/postgres/postgrest-postgis-elevation-api.md

 sudo docker exec -it postgrest_tut psql -U postgres
 ```

-This simple function consumes a single `GeoJSON Point` and returns a height value from the raster table in meters.
+This simple function consumes a single GeoJSON `Point` and returns a height value from the raster table in meters.
+Paste the following snippet into the `psql` prompt:

 ```sql
 CREATE OR REPLACE FUNCTION api.get_height(Point json)